The Luddites

 Preface

 With particular emphasis on the events that took place in the years 1811-1812, this essay aims to account for the activities by the revolutionary minorities, known collectively as the Luddites, that sent shock waves throughout British society during the latter years of the Napoleonic Wars.
 I will analyse the social, economic and political factors that gave rise to the Luddites; the advance of machinery, the war, and the Orders in Council, and consider the impact that these factors had upon the situation of textile manufacturers and labourers alike, as well as British trade and economy in general.
-In addition, I will account for the Luddites’ methods of organization and how the authorities responded to this “inner enemy”.
+In addition, I will account for the Luddites’ methods of organisation and how the authorities responded to this “inner enemy”.
 In the prologue and epilogue I will consider the threat which Luddism posed and its consequences; the prologue thus serving as an introduction and the epilogue as a conclusion.

 My main sources have been Edward Baines’ History of the Cotton Manufacture in Great Britain (first published in 1835), Robert Reid’s account of the Luddite disturbances in Yorkshire, Land of Lost Content, Clive Emsley’s British Society and the French Wars 1793-1815 and Thomis and Holt’s Threats of Revolution in Britain 1789-1848.
 The song quoted at the beginning of this essay is from Asa Brigg’s Iron Bridge to Crystal Palace.